ZulemaArteaga/Wander/README.md

 └─── requirements.text

 ```
+- **assets:**
+Contains resources used in this project, including images, GIFs, videos, icons, and other media files.
 - **pages**
   - `login_page.py`: Contains all the UI elements needed for the login page test.
   - `register_page.py`: Contains all the UI elements needed for the register page test.